joshbrew/HEG_Arduino/README.md

 - This is as basic and bare-bones an implementation as possible.
 - I will get a CircuitPython version going to open up more possibilities.

-This is a near-Infrared setup for bloodflow (higher Red/IR ratio equates to higher oxygenation).
-To read passive IR for metabolic information, just unplug the red LED.
-Brain metabolism is 90% correlated with bloodflow so it doesn't make much of a difference, and bloodflow is easier to understand and control so that's the default I chose.
+This is a near-Infrared setup for bloodflow, where a higher Red/IR light ratio equates to higher oxygenation.
+To read passive IR for metabolic information, just unplug the Red LED.
+Brain metabolism is 90% correlated with bloodflow, and bloodflow is easier to understand, so I recommend keeping the Red LED.

 For the scoring system, all that matters is your ability to consciously raise the ratio - correlated with increasing oxygenated blood concentration - especially after it falls some, regardless of the final score.
 I found the score increased the most when I was curious and relaxed at the same time.
 You can pair the scoring system with a stimulus (like a video playing forward or backward depending on increasing or decreasing score) to assist with this.
 I'll have some demos for that available soon.